 I draw on a rich interdisciplinary background in writing, communications, and the media arts.
 My doctoral dissertation on women’s experimental video autobiographies and my master’s thesis on innovative approaches to diary writing (a video script) paved the way for later explorations of personal and cultural memory across a range of media, including film, video, print, digital platforms, and the web.
 Professional experiences in the arts and sciences have further expanded my notions of creativity and invention.

-As a writer and an editor, I draw on an interdisciplinary background that encompasses the humanities, arts, and sciences.
-My PhD is in the media arts, my master’s degree is in journalism and communications, and my bachelor’s degree is in psychology.
 I have taught writing and media courses at the University of California, Irvine; California State University, Long Beach; and the University of Iowa.
-On the cultural front, I have worked at or consulted for several nonprofits, including the Getty and the Long Beach Museum of Art.
-More recently, I've become involved with philanthropy.
-In my latest role, a principal gifts proposal writer, I’ve worked full-time at Caltech, Cedars-Sinai Medical Center, and UCI.
+On the cultural front, I have worked at or consulted for several nonprofits, including the Getty and the Long Beach Museum of Art, where I was the first video art archivist.

 My own collection of video art research from the 1980s and '90s is housed in the Elayne Zalis Video Studies Archive at Cornell University's Rose Goldsen Archive of New Media Art.